 As we arrived at the common area of our cabana village, we noticed it was packed, everyone watching the end of the U.S.-Belgium game.

-After the game, we relaxed until dinner, which started with soup, followed with a entrée of rice and some kind of stew, then ended with a Jell-O-like desert that I was not sure of and did not care to ask about, because by then I was dead tired.
+After the game, we relaxed until dinner, which started with soup, followed by an entrée of rice and some stew, then ended with a Jell-O-like desert that I was unsure of and did not care to ask about because by then I was dead tired.

 Markos knocked on our doors at 4:30 a.m., just like he said he would, and we met in the common area 15 minutes later, ready for our faux breakfast.
 I had a granola bar and the Chips Ahoy I had bought the day before.

 It was time, Markos announced, by saying, “Vamos!”

 He lent me his light, the kind you strap to your forehead because I did not have one, and it was quite dark.

 It was a huge help.
 Today would be nothing but up, up, and more up, and did I mention we’d be walking up?
 Without the light, I’m sure I would have slipped and fallen at least a few times, something clumsy people like me do.